 Did you grow up with a specific family meal that you would always look forward to?

 We had two.
 One was a homemade minestrone-type soup with ground beef that my mom made.
 I don’t even have the recipe to be honest, and I wouldn’t even try to make it.
 She just nails it every time.
-The other was a pasta bake with chicken.
+The other was a pasta dish with chicken.

 When I’m homesick, I usually make some soup or pasta, and I really think that’s why.
 I just have so many fond family memories revolving around those two kinds of foods.
 Like I mention over and over again on this platform, food is social.
 It is SO much more than nutrients and calories.

-And while I have a newborn right now, I’m ALL the more grateful that past Sarah chose to test and make this creamy vegetable pasta bake for present Sarah.
+And while I have a newborn right now, I’m ALL the more grateful that past Sarah chose to test and make this creamy vegetable baked pasta for present Sarah.

 When I was doing all of this meal prep, I caught myself thinking back to those family recipes: the soup and the pasta.
-While I love the chicken (and additional protein) from my mom’s cheesy pasta bake, I knew in my heart that I wanted to create a baked ziti vegetarian option.
+While I love the chicken (and additional protein) from my mom’s cheesy baked pasta recipe, I knew in my heart that I wanted to create a baked ziti vegetarian option.

 Because I’m all about vegetarian pasta dishes.
 Not only do they add more nutrients, but also more “fluff” without always having to rely on meat.